 Despite the above overview of the IGC experience, there are many ways in which the IGC has contributed substantively in the global and international IP policy space.15 Charting the details of the IGC's contributions to the international IP regime complex16 is not the preoccupation of this paper.
-However, it bears mentioning that the IGC continues to contribute to the elaborations of concepts, for example, those around prior informed consent, disclosure of source or origin of GRs and associated TK implicated in claims over IP (especially patents), not to mention the debate on the role of states and other stakeholders in relation to TK/TCEs and so forth.
-Those issues are now part of the corpus of the emerging national and international IP landscape.
+However, it bears mentioning that the IGC continues to contribute to the elaborations of concepts, for example, those around prior informed consent, disclosure of source or origin of GRs and associated TK implicated in claims over IP (especially patents), not to mention the debate on the role of states and other stakeholders in relation to TK/TCEs and so forth.17 Those issues are now part of the corpus of the emerging national and international IP landscape.
 As concepts and phenomena, those and many others explored at the IGC assist in grappling with the issue of the protection of TK/TCEs as a complex regime and a multidisciplinary subject matter.
-Thus, as an expert body, the IGC continues to illuminate, and to be illuminated by, ideas across other for such
+Thus, as an expert body, the IGC continues to illuminate, and to be illuminated by, ideas across other fora such

-- 11 Ikechi Mgbeoji, Global Biopiracy: Patents, Plants, and Indigenous Knowledge (Toronto: UBC Press, 2006); Daniel F Robinson, Confronting Biopiracy: Challenges, Cases and International Debates (London: Earthscan, 2010).
-See supra note 2 and accompanying text. - 12 Worthy of mention here is the proactive role of Switzerland in the negotiating process as a perceived supporter of a balanced and overall pragmatic strategy for effective realization of the IGC's mandate. - 13 For some of these countries, their participation takes a vigilante tenor, which focuses on ensuring that resulting instrument(s) do not constrain or disrupt the status quo on international IP, especially the patent regime. - 14 Oguamanam, "Ramifications", supra note 7. - 15 For diverse expert perspectives on the WIPO IGC's progress, contributions and pitfalls, see generally Robinson, Abdel-Latif & Roffe, supra note 5. - 16 Ibid. - 17 For example, among member states of WIPO and IGC expert negotiators, the issue of whether states could be included as beneficiaries of TK along with IPLCs gives rise to divergent perspectives.
-While the majority of non-demandeur countries do not believe that states could "own" TK or be officially recognized beneficiaries a position favoured by the Indigenous Caucus the majority of African Group member states and other regional blocs believe that states can own TK in some circumstances and are in a position to play an active role as beneficiaries.
+- 12 Worthy of mention here is the proactive role of Switzerland in the negotiating process as a perceived supporter of a balanced and overall pragmatic strategy for effective realization of the IGC's mandate. - 13 For some of these countries, their participation takes a vigilante tenor, which focuses on ensuring that resulting instrument(s) do not constrain or disrupt the status quo on international IP, especially the patent regime. - 14 Oguamanam, "Ramifications", supra note 7. - 15 For diverse expert perspectives on the WIPO IGC's progress, contributions and pitfalls, see generally Robinson, Abdel-Latif & Roffe, supra note 5. - 16 Ibid. - 17 For example, among member states of WIPO and IGC expert negotiators, the issue of whether states could be included as beneficiaries of TK along with IPLCs gives rise to divergent perspectives.
+While the majority of non-demandeur countries do not believe that states could "own" TK or be officially recognized beneficiaries - a position favoured by the Indigenous Caucus - the majority of African Group member states and other regional blocs believe that states con own TK in some circumstances and are in a position to play an active role as beneficiaries.